Kenny Stafford: Calgary Stampeders

-Montreal Alouettes (II)
+Montreal Alouettes (second stint)

-Stafford played for the Montreal Alouettes during the 2014 season.
+Stafford played for the Alouettes during the 2014 season.
 During said season he caught 20 passes for 230 receiving yards and 1 touchdown.

-Edmonton Eskimos
+Edmonton Eskimos (first stint)

 In the CFL off-season Stafford was traded to the Edmonton Eskimos in exchange for Fred Stamps on January 16, 2015.
 He had a breakout season with the Eskimos playing in all 18 regular season games and all 3 playoffs games including the 103rd Grey Cup game.
 During the season Stafford caught 47 passes for 732 yards and 9 touchdowns (all career highs).

-Montreal Alouettes (III)
+Montreal Alouettes (third stint)

-Upon entering free agency on February 9, 2016, Stafford signed a one-year deal with the Montreal Alouettes On September 13, 2016 Kenny Stafford and fellow wide receiver Duron Carter, Stafford's cousin, got into a heated exchange at practice with newly promoted quarterback Rakeem Cato.
+Upon entering free agency on February 9, 2016, Stafford signed a one-year deal with the Alouettes.
+On September 13, 2016 Kenny Stafford and fellow wide receiver Duron Carter, Stafford's cousin, got into a heated exchange at practice with newly promoted quarterback Rakeem Cato.
 On October 17, 2016 Stafford was released by the Al's alongside Duron Carter.
 Stafford played in 9 games during the 2016 season, catching 16 passes for 215 yards with 2 touchdowns.